omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 === Templates

-Several variables are predefined, such as `templateName, targetFolder, date, author`; others like `targetFileName, targetTypeName, simulationFolderName, nedPackageName`, etc. are defined only for certain wizard dialogs.
+For wizards several variables are predefined, such as `templateName, targetFolder, date, author`; others like `targetFileName, targetTypeName, simulationFolderName, nedPackageName`, etc. are defined only for certain wizard dialogs.
 A full list of variables is provided in the Appendix.

 ==== Generating multiple files